lanpirot/commenter/README.md

 2. Run the Simulink documentation analysis, e.g.
    `matlab -nodisplay -nosplash -nodesktop -r "run('complete_script()');exit;"` The output .json-File will be put to your path of 1c).
-3. Run `analyze_json.m` to aggregate findings of the Simulink model analysis.
+3. Run `matlab -nodisplay -nosplash -nodesktop -r "run('analyze_json()');exit;"` to aggregate findings of the Simulink model analysis.
 This step outputs .csv files for each category of Simulink documentation (annotation, docblock, etc.)

 == To run the Matlab code (.m) documentation analysis:
 1. Adapt the constants in `python/constants.json` to your system